james168ma/personal-website/subpages/About.md

 I'm James Ma, and I'm currently a second-year undergraduate student at UCLA studying Computer Science.
 I decided to learn some React because I had nothing to do while I was quarantined during the summer of 2020.
-The result is this personal website thingy I've built, mostly for fun but, I guess it could go on my resume (\*ahem\* recruiters please notice me).
+The result is this personal website I've built, mostly for fun but, I guess it could go on my resume.

 As of June 2020, I'm interested in learning more about full-stack development because building the front end of this website was fun (we'll see about the back